fixaipro/cloudrun-analytics-backend/README.md

 # Cloud Run Analytics Backend (All 9 Functions)

-This repository contains a Flask-based service for Google Cloud Run with nine analysis modules.
+This repository contains a Flask-based service for Google Cloud Run with nine analysis modules

 ## Files